meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 - Are fundamentally **null** or **empty** of intrinsic magnitude (supporting Buddhist emptiness)
 - Maintain **relational coherence** despite this emptiness (supporting dependent origination)

-These philosophical traditions each provide a lens for working with geometric intuitions that modern mathematics makes explicit.

-### The Comparative Method
+Because CGA encodes both metric and conformal (angle-preserving) relationships, it is uniquely able to capture both the substantial orientations of Aristotelian and Thomistic metaphysics and the relational emptiness emphasized in Buddhism.

-Our approach in this chapter will be to examine how each tradition handles three key temporal phenomena:
+This chapter will examine how each tradition handles three key temporal phenomena:

 **Progression vs. Regression** - How do these frameworks account for both growth and decay, development and dissolution?